maysunktong/myportfolio/README.md

 # Personal Portfolio Page
 Using HTML, CSS, and Javascript
-- Only homepage, no link
+- Only homepage, no links
 - Pop up chat
 - Transformed tabs
 - Sticky navigation bar